 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 What a Dragon Should Know

 This paranormal romance is a paperback edition that was published by Zebra on September 1, 2009 and has 460 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Dragon Actually, Last Dragon Standing, About a Dragon, The Dragon Who Loved Me, How to Drive a Dragon Crazy, Supernatural, Light My Fire, Feel the Burn
+Other books by this author which I have reviewed include Dragon Actually, Last Dragon Standing, About a Dragon, The Dragon Who Loved Me, How to Drive a Dragon Crazy, Supernatural, Light My Fire, Feel the Burn

 Third in the Dragon Kin hysterically funny fantasy series about a family of dragons and those they love.
 The primary couple focus is on Gwenvael the Handsome (if he does say so himself) and Dagmar “The Beast” Reinholdt.
 Other couples whom Aiken teases us with include the continuing taunt of Éibhear and Izzy, an upcoming romance between Keita and Ragnar, and Brastias and Morfyd.